 The Glyptotek is delighted to invite visitors to a special exhibition about the rise and fall of Amarna.
 The newly-founded city housed temples for the new god, palaces for the royal family, residential areas, workshops and burial grounds.
 However, following the death of Akhenaten, Amarna was destroyed and abandoned, and Egypt turned its back on his religious reforms.

 Posterity attempted to erase all traces of the period.
 However, the short lifespan of the city makes Amarna a goldmine for archaeology, and excavations have unearthed countless fragments of the city’s history.

-The exhibition will feature full-scale recreations of parts of the city, including a temple wall, a column in a chapel, a palace floor, a room in a workshop and the living room of a home.
-Additional 3D models, photos and videos will help provide insight into life in the magnificent city and the dreams of people in ancient times.
+In the exhibition, parts of the city are brought to life with recreations of a temple wall, a column in a chapel and a palace floor.
+Photos, drawings, and a 3D video will help provide insight into life in the magnificent city and the dreams of people in ancient times.

 The Glyptotek has an impressive collection of artefacts from Amarna, which will bring the city and its fascinating history to life.
 They will be accompanied by selected loans from abroad – including museums in New York, Paris and Berlin – and from the National Museum of Denmark and the Royal Cast Collection in Copenhagen.

 The exhibition will spotlight the distinctive visual style of the period, while solar anthems, the development of a new musical style and ordinary everyday objects will provide a sense of religious and secular life at the time.
 In other words, the exhibition and reconstructed setting will set the scene for a presentation of the protagonists of the era.